mtharrison/susie/README.md

 #### With a readable stream

 A really nice way to provide an EventSource is using a ReadableStream.
 This is really simple with SuSiE.
-Just call `reply.event(stream)`.
-The stream should not be in `objectMode`:
+Just call `reply.event(stream)`:

 ```javascript
 server.route({